kawaiiDango/pano-scrobbler/privacy-policy.md

 This app uses a webview for logging in to services such as Last.fm, Libre.fm or custom servers with a URL of your choice.
 These 3rd party websites may use cookies to keep track of logged in sessions and to improve their services.

-### Microphone permission

-Used for identifying music from microphone audio via ACRCloud.com

 ### Notification Access Permission